 Golfing is definitely a Central Coast Attraction

 Missing golf?
 Then try the Public courses available at Gosford and Woy Woy.
 A pleasant nine hole course at nearby Terrigal/Wamberal is suitable for an evening bash.
 The Magenta Shores course on the edge of the Tuggerah Lakes is particularly challenging.
 Shelly Beach, running along the coastline, has to be one of the most picturesque couses on the Central Coast (book early).
 A little further inland is the championship Kooindah Waters course which is also quite challenging and has a lovely clubhouse.
-Near Kincumber is an excellent driving range with grass tees-ups and an on-site professional for lessons.
+Near Kincumber is an excellent driving range with grass tees-ups.
 One could also stop at The Springs (Calga) on the way up or back from Sydney. it is also a challenging and appropriately named course

 Gosford Regional Gallery at East Gosford has great Japanese Gardens, coffee shop and of course, gallery and gift shop.

 Meet local artists in their studios.
 Details are on 5 Lands Art Studios.

 Ferry Trips and Canoeing – Central Coast Attractions

 A Ferry Trip from Wagstaff or Ettalong to Palm Beach is a pleasant distraction for a rainy day. it provides good views of the Hawkesbury, Broken Bay and Lion Island as well as Palm Beach.

 An interesting trip can also be had on the River Postman.

 A half day Kayak up the Patonga Creek is a beautiful thing to do.
 Morning tea is provided.